 - Select Power Options from the list of all Control Panel items.

-NOTE: Anyone wishing to pin the Control Panel to the Start Menu or Task Bar for future use should right click on the Control Panel result from Cortana (after performing task 1 above) where pinning opportunities are offered .
+NOTE: To pin the Control Panel to the Start Menu or Taskbar perform task (1) in the list above.
+Then right click on the Control Panel result offered by Cortana.
+Pinning opportunities will be offered .